CREATe-centre/status-display/README.md

 * To install plugin, navigate to \wp-content\plugins in side wordpress directory.
 * Create a new folder and name it first-plugin (the same as the main file first-plugin.php).
 If needed, the names can be changed, make sure the folder name is the same as the main php file name.
 * Move all the files in this repository into the newly created folder.
-* Modify the comments in the first-plugin.php to provide basic information of the plugin such as: plugin name, plugin uri, description, version, author,….
+* Modify the comments in the first-plugin.php to provide basic information of the plugin such as: plugin name, plugin uri, description, version, author,â€¦.
 * For now, in order for this plugin to run on a different environment, some modifications have to be made in:
   - Mysql login and sql command in analyseStream.php
   - Consumer key, consumer secret, access token, and access token secret in getdata.php